Budge23/FinaPint/README.md

 The challenge of this feature comes from choosing which platform to send directions on.
 There are quite a few options including: Citymapper, Google maps and mapbox.

+## Key Learnings

+This was my first larger group project that lasted longer than two days.
+I learnt an incredible amount about working as a group and splitting up work effectively.

+A key solo learning I found was regarding using git and rebasing.
+As mentioned in challenges a misplaced api key meant I had to quickly learn all GitHub commands to roll back versions.

+Overall learning how to effectively work together was a massive skill.

 ## Known Bugs
 * Geolocation icon on the map is currently inactive